 Betsey A. Garand (Section 01)

 Requisite: ARHA 213 or consent of the instructor.
-Limited to 12 students.
-Fall and spring semesters.
-Resident Artist Garand.
+Limited to 10 students.
+Spring semester.
+Senior Resident Artist Garand.